ezzing/3DLayout-documentation/README.md

 added
 -----

 Tutorial mode access information.
-You can read about this new feature in the [Custom Logo](#custom-logo) section.
+You can read about this new feature in the [Tutorial mode](#tutorial-mode) section.

 Custom Logo in tutorial section.
-You can read about this new feature in the [Custom Logo](#custom-logo) section.
+You can read about this new feature in the [Custom Logo in tutorial section](#custom-logo-in-tutorial-section) section.

 Customize Go back button in the tutorial menu.
-You can read about this new feature in the [Custom Logo](#custom-logo) section.
+You can read about this new feature in the [Customize Go back button in the tutorial menu](#customize-go-back-button-in-the-tutorial-menu) section.

+azimuthOffset option to define your prefered convention for south faced modules.
+You can read about this new option in the [azimuthOffset](#azimuthoffset)

 \[2.6.0\] - 2016-09-01
 ----------------------